Unlinked Brand Mentions: Why They Matter More in The Age of AI

 Do Unlinked Mentions Help with AI Search?

 Yes, more than they help classic SEO.
 AI engines surface brands by how often and how consistently they are mentioned across the web, not only by backlinks.
 A brand referenced frequently in relevant, trusted content is more likely to appear in AI answers, whether or not those mentions include a link.
+The deliberate version of that is getting your brand mentioned in AI search on purpose.

-Should I Always Try to Convert an Unlinked Mention to a Link?
+Should I Always Try To Convert An Unlinked Mention To a Link?

 No. Reclaim mentions from relevant, trusted sources with a reachable editor and positive context.
 Skip mentions on low-value sites, in negative context, or where no one will respond.
 The unconverted mention still counts as a signal, so leaving it costs you nothing and saves time for the ones that convert.